grumpyjames/birding-almanac/features/a-200-bird-year/part-20-a-northern-experience.md

 presence known.
 I manage to spot a bird of prey just as it starts bombing it down the valley towards us; by the time it gets into identifiable range it can only be a Peregrine.
 Despite the lack of lek, this is remarkably relaxing.
-So much so that AB2 drifts into a snooze in the back.
+So much so that AB2 drifts off into a snooze in the back.

 <figure class="figure">
   <img